Business Insurance in Arizona

 Like all other policies, a BOP policy has coverage exclusions that the business should review.
 If you want coverage for something that is excluded, sometimes policy endorsements may be available to broaden your policy's level of protection.

-Commercial Auto Insurance
+3. Commercial Auto Insurance

 Commercial vehicle insurance includes auto liability protection and physical damage for vehicles used for business.
 Most business-owned vehicles are not likely eligible for a personal auto policy since they are owned and operated commercially.

 Commercial auto insurance isn't just for semis or heavy trucks, as it applies to other automobile types, private-passenger cars, SUVs, light pickups, vans, and medium and heavy-weight trucks.
-For example, businesses that rely on vehicles to run errands, carry tools, transport materials, deliver products, passengers (livery), or clients, also need a commercial auto insurance policy.
+For example, businesses that rely on vehicles to run errands, carry tools, transport materials, deliver products, passengers (livery), or clients, also need commercial auto insurance policy.
 It is covers:

 • Bodily injury and property damage liability claims